-The Lantern Festival (2025 date: Feb.
-12, Year of the Snake) is my favorite of Taiwan’s many festivals.
+The Lantern Festival (2026 date: March 3, Year of the Horse) is my favorite of Taiwan’s many festivals.
 The annual festival includes a variety of activities in every city and county in the country, some of which last for several weeks.

 The hottest activities associated with the festival include:

-• Taiwan Lantern Festival (national event): In 2025, this will be hosted by Taoyuan City, by the HSR station from, Feb.
-12 to 23
+- Taiwan Lantern Festival (national event): In 2026, this will be hosted by Chiayi, near Chiayi HSR station, from Mar.
+3 to 15.

 When Is the Lantern Festival in Taiwan?